serhiykobyakov/pseudo_pixel_shift/README.md

 * install hugin (we only need fulla and tca_correct available in command line)
 * put scripts into folder which is in your PATH list so you can use them

-## Algorithm in general

-1. Make few tenth of images shooting the same scene
-2. Upscale images
-3. Align them according to the first one
-4. Average aligned images into the final result

-There is already a program which can do the alignment: [align_image_stack](https://wiki.panotools.org/Align_image_stack) from Hugin repository.
-Unfortunately it aligns images in pairs: first to second, second to third and so on.
-From my experience, this kind of alignment doesn't work well for superresolution when there are few tenth of images to align. align_image_stack works perfectly for partially overlapped images when we dealing with panoramas stitching.
-The only way of alignment for superresolution is to align all images to the first one.

-## How everything works here
+## Step by step

 1. Get few tenth of images shooting the same scene.
-Point your cellphone camera at the scene you want to capture while holding your camera in hands.
-Don't use tripod!.
-Hold your camera as still as it is possible.
+Point your cellphone camera at the scene you want to capture while holding your camera in your hands.
+Don't mount camera on tripod!.
+However, it would be great if you lean your hands on tripod or something stable (banister, wall etc.) Hold your camera as still as it is possible but be sure that there is slight position changes.
 Capture as many images as it is possible.
 Use jpeg format to save images, use the best quality possible in settings.
 50 images and above is enough for single scene.
+Use burst mode to get a lot of images quickly.

 2. Copy your images on your PC, separate each scene in individual folders so in each folder you have a stack of images (images of the same scene).
 Check for blurred images in folder using command:
    ```